ilri/GOBLET/README.md

 GOBLET only imports/exports ArcInfo ASCII grids and shapefiles.
 If you need to use any other raster format like GeoTIFF, you can use [GDAL](http://www.gdal.org/gdal_translate.html) to convert raster files across different formats.

+If you use GOBLET please cite:

+*Quiros, C. 2019.
+GOBLET.
+A technology for processing large scale spatial datasets using relational databases.
+Source Code.
+Nairobi: ILRI. https://hdl.handle.net/10568/112935.*

 ## The toolbox

 ### GOBLET-CreateDB